Juanald/gvn-shell/README.md

 echo -n "Hello, World!"
 ```

+I've also implemented the ability to spawn processes within the shell.
+You may run any executable, or program within the shell.
+The shell spawns a child process where the program runs.
+This is currently only available for Windows, as I have made use of the Windows API.
+UNIX implementation is not difficult, it would simply require use of the POSIX threads library.

 This will use the -n flag to print the line without the newline at the end.

 Looking at implementing commands like grep and regex search in the future, as well as customization with config files.
 Also looking at implementing the redirection operator, which gives immense flexibility to the user in terms of text transformation.